 1.75 l vegetable stock or water

-5 cloves of garlic, peeled and mashed or chopped very finely
+5 cloves of garlic, peeled and mashed or chopped finely

 1 red capsicum, diced